n0samu/gh-update/README.md

 - **regex**: Specifies a regular expression to match the release asset names against.
 This determines what release asset file is downloaded.
 - **extract_path**: Specifies the folder path that the downloaded release asset will be unpacked into.

-This section may also contain 3 optional items:
+This section may also contain 4 optional items:
 - **backup_path**: Specifies the folder path that previous program versions will be copied into.
 If none is specified, no backups will be performed.
+- **delete_files**: Determines whether to delete files from previous program versions.
+The default is False, meaning files are not deleted.
-- **name**: Specifies the name of the currently installed release.
+- **installed_name**: Specifies the name of the currently installed release.
 This is managed by gh-update and normally does not need to be edited.
-- **date**: Specifies the date that the currently installed release was published.
+- **installed_date**: Specifies the date that the currently installed release was published.
 This is managed by gh-update and normally does not need to be edited.

 ## Running gh-update
 Once you have created a suitable config file, simply run `python gh_update.py config.ini asset_name` to update your portable program!